lucasherediadv/diceware_passphrase_generator/README.md

 This program simulate the roll of five dices, six times, to use the results for pick the words from a wordlist.
 The wordlist used is the provided by the [Electronic Frontier Foundation](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) designed for memorability and passphrase strength.

-The workflow of this program is based in the directions given by the [EFF](https://www.eff.org/dice):
+The workflow of this program is based on the directions given by the Electronic Frontier Foundation [here](https://www.eff.org/dice):

 1. Roll five dice all at once.